 - Being outside means we can soak up more sunlight and much-needed vitamin D, which plays a vital role in physical and mental health as it keeps our bones healthy, boosts our immune system, improves our mood and makes us feel more energised.

 - Although warmer and brighter weather encourages us to spend more time outdoors and live a healthier lifestyle, going for walks in the winter and autumn months also has its benefits, and spending more time in nature can reduce stress, anxiety, and depression.

 If you want to bathe in nature and enjoy that feel good factor, there are lots of activities you can do outdoors to get those endorphins flowing.

 Walking and The Wellbeing Benefits

-Walking is one of the best outdoor activities not only because you can immerse yourself in beautiful surroundings and listen to the sound of nature, but because there are many other wellbeing benefits too.
+Walking is one of the best outdoor activities not only because you can immerse yourself in beautiful surroundings and listen to the sound of nature, but because of its mental wellbeing benefits too:

 - Lowers the risk of cardiovascular disease

 - Reduces cholesterol and blood pressures